Site Builder is a legacy product and is no longer available to new Customers. |

 4. When the URL field appears, enter the web address to your profile at the respective social media provider.
 Your changes are saved automatically.

-Once you add the URL, its respective icon will automatically appear in the header and footer navigation.
+Once you add the URL, its icon will automatically appear in the header and footer navigation.

 Removing Social Media Accounts

-If you no longer wish to include any of the social media icons, simply remove the URLs from the Connected Services screen by clicking on the Remove link.
+If you no longer wish to include any social media icons, simply remove the URLs from the Connected Services screen by clicking on the Remove link.

 Content Blocks

-Back to topContent blocks are the customizable components that you use, in combination with other static components, to assemble your site’s pages.
-On the homepage, in particular, content blocks provide a ton of flexibility as you’re able to add custom content, switch a block to a different one or remove them altogether.
+Back to topContent blocks are the customizable components you use to assemble your site's pages in combination with other static components.
+On the homepage, in particular, content blocks provide a ton of flexibility as you can add custom content, switch a block to a different one or remove them altogether.
 To access a block’s customization options, or to swap it out for another block type, simply hover over the block to reveal a menu of your options (help, delete, switch or edit).

 Hero

-The first block on your homepage, the hero block is comprised of several customizable components: a full-width image, heading, description, customizable button and a setting to centre the text content, which is left-aligned by default.
+The first block on your homepage, the hero block, comprises several customizable components: a full-width image, heading, description, customizable button and a setting to centre the text content, which is left-aligned by default.
 We recommend your hero image has a minimum width of 1920px and a minimum height of 1080px to ensure clarity on larger screens.

 Date Search

 The date search is a static block on your homepage, just after your hero image.
-It includes a search form, with custom heading and subheading, allowing customers to search your inventory by available date.
+It includes a search form with custom headings and subheadings, allowing customers to search your inventory by available date.

 Featured Block

 Another static homepage block located just below the Date Search, the feature block allows you to add up to four “Features” with a title, description, image and customizable link.
-As well, the block itself can be given an optional headline and subheading which will appear centred above the block.
+The block itself can also be given an optional headline and subheading, which will appear centred above the block.

 Gallery

 The gallery block allows you to display up to six images with captions and titles.
-If you have uploaded more than one image, they’ll appear in a carousel with two images featured at once.
-Scrolling through the images is automatic, but navigation buttons allow the user to click through at their own rate.
+If you have uploaded more than one image, they’ll appear in a carousel with two images featured simultaneously.
+Scrolling through the images is automatic, but navigation buttons allow users to click at their rate.
 Hovering over an image will reveal its title and description in an overlay.
 Clicking one of the images will open it up into a take-over lightbox.
-In addition, the gallery can be given an optional headline and subheading which will appear centred above the block.
+In addition, the gallery can be given an optional headline and subheading, which will appear centred above the block.

 Testimonials

 The testimonials block allows you to showcase up to three testimonials from happy customers.
-For each testimonial, you’re able to add the author’s name, other details, quote, and a star rating.
-You’re also able to upload a custom image (picture or icon used to represent your source), which will be centred and cropped into a circle.
+For each testimonial, you can add the author’s name, other details, a quote, and a star rating.
+You can also upload a custom image (picture or icon used to represent your source), which will be centred and cropped into a circle.
 Additionally, you can add a block heading and/or subheading that will appear above the testimonials.

 Inventory

-This block allows you to list up to six of your items or products.
-In the block editor, you’ll find inventory search dropdowns, allowing you to select the items or products you would like to display.
+This block allows you to list up to six items or products.
+In the block editor, you’ll find inventory search dropdowns, allowing you to select the items or products you want to display.
 Your items or products will be displayed with the item’s or product's image and a category badge.
 The item’s or product's title will display below the image.
 This block also allows you to enter an optional headline and subheading, which will appear centred above the block.

 Location Map

 Enter the coordinates of up to three locations to be displayed on a map.
-Each location can include its own title, description, and customizable link.
-You can also customize the display of the map by adjusting the level of magnification at which is initially displayed to users.
+Each location can include its title, description, and customizable link.
+You can also customize the map display by adjusting the magnification level initially displayed to users.
 An easy way to locate the coordinates for a location is, on a desktop computer, to type the address into Google Maps.
-Then, right click on the place or area on the map to open the context menu and select ‘What’s here?’.
-The coordinates will then be displayed in a card at the bottom of the map.
-Click the coordinates in the card and they’ll appear in the left sidebar, where they are easy to copy and paste into the block editor.
+Then, right-click on the place or area on the map to open the context menu and select ‘What’s here?’.
+The coordinates will then be displayed on a card at the bottom of the map.
+Click the coordinates in the card, and they’ll appear in the left sidebar, which is easy to copy and paste into the block editor.

 Coordinates:The first number in your longitude coordinate will be between -180 and 180 The first number in your latitude coordinate is between -90 and 90. |